9/11 and the Subsequent Rise in Traffic Fatalities: More Exposure, or More Stress?

 Lastly, one can’t be certain that aggressive driving or impaired driving is a sign of “psychological distress.”
 Still, the pattern, localized in time and place, seems very real and suggestive.

 (Horn honk to Shirl)

 This entry was posted on Monday, February 16th, 2009 at 3:24 pm and is filed under Etc., Traffic Psychology, Traffic Reports, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.